 Resources for Registering

 21 CFR part 207 requires licensed medicated feed mills to register annually as drug establishments.
-The window to register is open every year between October 1 and December 31 and is completed electronically using the Registration Application (portal) below.
+The window to register is open every year between October 1 and December 31 and is completed electronically using the Medicated Feed Mill Establishment Registration portal below.
 This portal can be used to submit new or updated registrations as well as to de-register a facility.
 Once submitted, registration status can be checked using the Drug Establishments Current Registration Site.
 For technical questions regarding drug establishment registration, including requesting a mill's most recent registration file or de-registering a facility, please contact SPL@fda.hhs.gov.

 - Drug Establishments Current Registration Site (check registration status)